Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Introduction

 \section{Introduction}

-High-dimensional data, where the number of predictors $p$ far exceeds the number of observations $n$, is now ubiquitous across scientific domains, from genomics and proteomics to finance and neuroimaging.
-A primary goal in analyzing such data is to perform variable selection: identifying a sparse subset of predictors that are genuinely associated with a response variable.
-While numerous methods have been developed for this task, their fragility in the presence of data contamination remains a fundamental challenge.
-Classical methods, and even many modern techniques specifically designed for sparse variable selection, can be severely compromised by outliers, leading to unreliable models and erroneous scientific conclusions.
+High-dimensional data, where the number of predictors $p$ far exceeds the number of observations $n$, are now ubiquitous across scientific domains, from genomics and proteomics to finance and neuroimaging.
+A primary goal in analyzing such data is variable selection: identifying a sparse subset of predictors that are genuinely associated with a response variable.
+In practice, however, real-world datasets often contain atypical or corrupted values, arising from measurement errors, data integration issues, or rare but influential events that may affect entire observations (casewise contamination) or individual entries of the data matrix (cellwise contamination).
+While numerous methods have been developed for variable selection, their fragility to such contamination remains a fundamental challenge.
+Classical methods, and even robust approaches designed for casewise contamination, can be highly sensitive to cellwise outliers, leading to unreliable models and erroneous scientific conclusions.